hsbadr/HiClimR/README.md

 * multi-variate clustering (MVC)
    * filtering all variables before preprocessing
    * detrending and standardization of each variable
-   * applying weights for preprocessed variables
+   * applying weights for the preprocessed variables
 * hybrid hierarchical clustering
 * cluster validation
    * summary statistics